timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app-authentication.md

 ### Implementation

-There is a lot of discussion around whether you should hash your passwords using bcrypt or scrypt, if you are debating between these two, then you are off to a good start.
+There are a lot of discussions around whether you should hash your passwords using bcrypt or scrypt.
+If you are debating between these two, then you are off to a good start.
 [Yahoo](https://yahoo.tumblr.com/post/154479236569/important-security-information-for-yahoo-users) was apparently using MD5.
 Personally I went with bcrypt, but both scrypt and bcrypt give you good protections against modern attacks (with the ability to increase the work factor), while doing away with unneeded aspects of password management